We glossed over an important detail when we were discussing variables. After we have put a constraint on a value of the variable

 A constant can have numbers in its name.

-height1 is a valid name in Elm, I recommend avoiding numbers in a name.
-We should aspire to write descriptive names.
-Numbers are cryptic.
-They don’t reveal much about the information represented by a constant.
+height1 is a valid name in Elm, it’s recommended that you minimize the use of numbers in a name.
+Numbers are cryptic and they don’t reveal much about the information represented by a constant.

 Prior to the